We’re reader-supported; we may earn a commission from links in this article.

 - Much more expensive than an M2 MacBook Air and other laptops

-- Can be difficult to use if you’re not used to Apple’s products
+- It can be difficult to use if you’re not used to Apple’s products

 It’s more expensive than an M2 MacBook Air, but it has a better processor and more storage.